Planning a trip to sunny Queensland? Don’t miss out on this list of the best things to do in Brisbane!

 Gorgeous details run their way through every inch of the hotel making it the perfect oasis after a day taking on all the Brisbane attractions you want to see and more.

 Best Restaurants in Brisbane

-Brisbane is home to a range of different people and different cultures making the city a melting pot for all kinds of different cuisines.
+Eating is honestly one of the best Brisbane activities, and the city is home to a range of different cultures making the city a melting pot for all kinds of cuisines.

-From daily freshly caught seafood with views of the river to pub gardens for all to enjoy the gorgeous sunshine.
+From fresh seafood restaurants with views of the river to pub gardens for all to enjoy the gorgeous sunshine, Brisbane has it all.

 BUDGET – Melt Brothers

 Using only the freshest of ingredients the brothers behind Melt Brothers have created the perfect place for cheese lovers, especially those on a budget with nothing on the menu going for more than $10.

 Do yourselves a favour and try the M.C Cheesy mac & cheese or the Shake that Hass toastie.
 Melt Brothers is located right in the Brisbane CBD in Queen Street Mall.